Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Abstract

 \section{Abstract}

 In most service systems, the servers are humans who desire to experience a certain level of idleness.
 In call centers, this manifests itself as the call avoidance behavior, where servers strategically adjust their service rate to strike a balance between the idleness they receive and effort to work harder.
 Moreover, being humans, each server values this trade-off differently and has different capabilities.
-Drawing ideas on mean-field games we develop a novel framework relying on measure-valued processes to simultaneously address strategic server behavior and inherent server heterogeneity in service systems.
-This framework enables us to extend the recent literature on strategic servers in four new directions by: (i) incorporating individual choices of servers, (ii) incorporating individual abilities of servers, (iii) modeling the discomfort experienced by servers due to low levels of idleness, and (iv) considering more general routing policies.
+Drawing ideas from mean-field game theory, we develop a novel framework, relying on measure-valued processes, to simultaneously address strategic server behavior and inherent server heterogeneity in service systems.
+This framework enables us to extend the literature on strategic servers in four new directions by: (i) incorporating individual choices of servers, (ii) incorporating individual abilities of servers, (iii) modeling the discomfort experienced by servers due to low levels of idleness, and (iv) considering more general routing policies.
 Using our framework, we are able to asymptotically characterize asymmetric Nash equilibria for many-server systems with strategic servers.

-In simpler cases, it has been shown that the purely quality-driven regime is asymptotically optimal.
+In simpler cases, it has been shown that the purely quality-driven regime is asymptotically optimal when the servers are strategic.
 However, we show that if the discomfort increases fast enough as the idleness approaches zero, the quality-and-efficiency-driven regime and other quality driven regimes can be optimal.
 This is the first time this conclusion appears in the literature.

 {\bf Keywords:} Many-server queues, strategic servers, measure-valued processes, mean field games

 {\bf 2010 AMS subject classifications:}\\ Primary: 90B22, 60F17, 91A15 Secondary: 60K25